zephinzer/devnotes/fn/development/examples/basic-application/README.md

   - Test-driven-development in functions
   - Reading from input
 - [3.
 Reflection](./README-EX03.md)
+  - Runtime environment of a function
-  - Digging into the runtime environment
+  - Retrieving the HTTP method
+  - Retrieving other HTTP headers
+  - Asynchronous functions
   - Error logging